Introduction to Azure security

 Summary of Azure security capabilities

-Depending on the cloud service model, there is variable responsibility for who is responsible for managing the security of the application or service.
+Depending on the cloud service model, there's variable responsibility for who is responsible for managing the security of the application or service.
 There are capabilities available in the Azure Platform to assist you in meeting these responsibilities through built-in features, and through partner solutions that can be deployed into an Azure subscription.

 The built-in capabilities are organized in six functional areas: Operations, Applications, Storage, Networking, Compute, and Identity.
-Additional detail on the features and capabilities available in the Azure Platform in these six areas are provided through summary information.
+More detail on the features and capabilities available in the Azure Platform in these six areas are provided through summary information.

 Operations